MultiSafepay/docs/content/my-account/api-onboarding.md

 The API also lets you create a customized onboarding process for new merchants depending on your business model, e.g. marketplaces, franchises, and crowdfunding platforms.
 This is particularly useful if you are onboarding multiple merchants.

+> 📘 Supported accounts
+>
+> The requests to onboard affiliated merchants via our API require a partner or primary account.
+For more information, see [Create account](/docs/create-account/).

 ## 1. Create merchant accounts

 See API reference – [Create affiliate](https://docs-api.multisafepay.com/reference/createaffiliate) for how to submit the company details for each merchant, including: